noppefoxwolf/presentations/tryswift/25/presentation-en.md

 ^ The cute fox-newt is gone from the notification.
 ^ Instead, it says (Heart).
 ^ This is not good.
-^ Can't we show custom emojis in notifications?
+^ Is it possible to show custom emojis in notifications?

 ---